 SAR HP252: Health and Disability Across the Lifespan

-Overview of healthy development across the lifespan followed by an examination of common conditions that typically begin in certain stages.
+Overview of health development across the lifespan followed by an examination of common conditions that typically begin in certain stages.
 Each condition will be examined for its individual, group and systemic impacts.
+Effective Fall 2019, this course fulfills a single unit in the following BU Hub area: Writing-Intensive Course.
 (Credits: 4)

 SAR HP353: Organization and Delivery of Health Care in the U.S.

 The focus of this interdisciplinary course is on increasing the student's understanding of the health care system, the social, environmental, and behavioral factors that affect health care, and on increasing the student's ability to work in interdisciplinary teams.
 The student will actively engage in individual work, group discussion and teamwork through written, oral, and web site assignments.
+Effective Fall 2019, this course fulfills a single unit in the following BU Hub area: Writing-Intensive Course.
 (Credits: 4)

 SAR HP565: Biomechanics of Human Movement